Cam Phillips

-Cameron Darnell Phillips (born December 16, 1995) is a professional gridiron football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Virginia Tech.
+Cameron Darnell Phillips (born December 16, 1995) is an American college football coach and former professional player who is a coach for the Virginia Tech Hokies.
+He played as a wide receiver in the National Football League (NFL).
+Phillips played collegiately at Virginia Tech, where he is the all-time leader in receptions and receiving yards.

 Professional career

 Buffalo Bills

 Phillips signed with the Buffalo Bills as an undrafted free agent on May 11, 2018.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He was promoted to the active roster on October 18, 2018.
 He was waived on November 5, 2018 and was re-signed to the practice squad.
 He signed a reserve/future contract with the Bills on December 31, 2018.

 On August 31, 2019, Phillips was waived by the Bills.

 Houston Roughnecks

-On October 15, 2019, Phillips was drafted in the sixth round of the 2020 XFL Draft by the Houston Roughnecks.
+On October 15, 2019, Phillips was drafted in the sixth round of the 2020 XFL draft by the Houston Roughnecks.
 In the Roughnecks' first game against the Los Angeles Wildcats, Phillips helped score a 50-yard touchdown, giving the Roughnecks their first points and helping the team win a 37–17 victory against the Wildcats.
 In Week 2 against the St. Louis BattleHawks, Phillips caught seven balls for 54 yards and scored three touchdowns, winning the XFL's Star of the Week.
 In Week 3 Phillips caught three touchdowns again, to go along with 8 receptions for 194 yards, including an 84 yard score from PJ Walker.
 His performance in week 3 proved to be enough for Phillips to win his second straight XFL Star of the Week.
 In what turned out to be the final week of the XFL season, Phillips hauled in 10 receptions for 122 yards and 2 touchdowns.
 Phillips again earned Player of the Week for his performance.
 Phillips finished the season with 31 receptions for a league high 455 yards and 9 touchdowns.
 He had his contract terminated when the league suspended operations on April 10, 2020.